 Using RiskLens, the company was able to measure the current loss exposure to email phishing attacks.
-Then, they were able to measure the reduction of risk that the company would have after executing additional awareness training initiatives.
+Then, they were able to measure the reduction of risk that the company would have after executing additional anti-phishing training initiatives.

 The results of the analysis supported choosing an alternative, more effective, risk mitigation initiative.